 Why Your Business May Need a Transaction Advisor

 There are three primary reasons you might consider hiring a transaction advisor.
 You may not need any transaction advisor services at all; your company may have internal resources that can effectively perform these functions for you.
-Even if your company has internal resources, however, there may be good reasons to hire a freelance consultant or expert from Fintalent.
+Even if your company has internal resources, however, there may be good reasons to hire a freelance M&A advisor from Fintalent.
 Primarily, a transaction adviser is a business advisor.
 He or she is not a technical expert and does not have to be an expert in any particular area.
 All that matters is that he or she has the knowledge and expertise to provide you with the services you need.

 Two other primary reasons to hire a transaction advisor are as follows:

 - A buyer’s financial advisor may require assistance in identifying potential sellers.

 - A seller’s financial advisor may require assistance in determining if a particular buyer is a suitable acquirer for his company.
 Note: This article will not focus on advice concerning acquisitions by investment banks for private equity funds, because these transactions are typically incorporated into private equity transactions as part of an overall fund formation process (described briefly below).